Utah-CS3550-Fall-2023/assignments/hw2.md

 Phase 3: Borders, backgrounds, and whitespace
 ---------------------------------------------

+Remove any `margin`s or `padding` on the `html` and `body` element.
+This way, the very first element on the page (the navigation banner) touches the top, left, and right of the browser window.

 Give the navigation banner at the top of the page a gray background.
 Make the main "CS 3550" text black and bold, but the other links should be slightly lighter and have regular weight.
 Give the navigation banner a gray shadow.
 It should have no offset in either the *x* or *y* directions and have a 5 pixel blur radius.
-For now, you may see the shadow all around the navigation banner, but you'll shortly make it so that you can't see above or to the left and right of the banner, so ultimately you'll only see the shadow below the navigation banner.

 Two of the pages (`index.html` and `profile.html`) have action cards.
 Set their border, background, and padding to match the screenshots.

-Remove any `margin`s or `padding` on the `html` and `body` element.
-This way, the very first element on the page (the navigation banner) touches the top, left, and right of the browser window.

 Make sure there are `3rem` of whitespace between the page title and the navigation banner.